dbw7/m3-one-click-demo/readmes/vbmh-README.md

 NODE2MAC=$(sudo virsh dumpxml node-2 | grep 'mac address' | grep -ioE "([0-9A-Fa-f]{2}:){5}[0-9A-Fa-f]{2}")
 ```
 - The first 2 commands grab the UUID's from Sushy-Tools, the second two commands grab the mac addresses from virsh.
+- If your VMs aren't defined in root's virsh, you may need to remove "sudo" from the NODE1MAC virsh commands.

 Create the BMH yamls using the virtual machine information